zhxnlai/ZLSwipeableView/README.md

   return [[UIView alloc] init];
 }
 ~~~
+The demo app includes examples of both creating views programmatically and loading views from Xib files that [use Auto Layout](https://github.com/zhxnlai/ZLSwipeableView/issues/9).

 A `ZLSwipeableView` can have an optional delegate to receive callback.
 ~~~objective-c
 // optional delegate